Instrumentation & Testing

 (Galvanically isolated bidirectional DC-DC converter module)

-(Model-based Development of control algorithms on Xilinx Ultrascale MPSOC platforms)
+(Model-based development of control algorithms on Xilinx Ultrascale MPSOC platforms)

-(Simulation based Analysis of SiC-Inverter Applications; in preparation)
+(Simulation based Analysis of SiC-Inverter Applications)

 Your contact person